Society for the Prevention of Cruelty to Animals

 Things won't change, dogs or pets in general will always have to suffer from incompetent owners.
 But I pull my hat for the people in the SPCA or other places like that, who really try hard to give those dogs a chance.”

 M & G say, "We have a lovely inspector at the Krugersdorp SPCA.
-She really tries to home the animals she goes to areas to wash and give general inspections to animal where owners cannot afford the vet.
+She really tries to home the animals she goes to areas to give general inspections to animal owners cannot afford the vet.
 I agree that maybe they put the animals down too quickly but when you see what they bring in from the townships and the lack of funds, you would understand.

 JS says, "Here is a happy story about the SPCA.
 We had a Maltese cross Toy-Pom.
 She was lovely.
 Unfortunately, one day she got lost when our gate was open.
 We honestly believe that someone picked her up as she wouldn't run away.
 We searched and searched